vconcepcion/gpio-examples/README.md

 gpio mode 1 down
 node node/03-switch-led.js
 ```
+* High five if: the LED blinks whenever you press the button
+* Can you...
+  * Keep the LED on until the button is pressed again?

 ## 04 - Switch audio
 Play an MP3 file based on input from a button/switch